m47jiang/T2P/README.md

 # T2P
-Talk to plant because, why not?
+Talk to plants because, why not?